Tasin5541/portfolio/readme.md

      "homepage": "https://username.github.io"
     ```

-- Create a file called .env in the root directory of your project, typw the following in cmd/powershell
+- Create a file called .env in the root directory of your project, type the following in cmd/powershell

   - ```bash
     cp env.example .env